arms-mbon/analysis_release_001/latest/README.md

 # analysis_release_001

+These are the data files associated with the first ARMS-MBON dataset submitted to EurOBIS ([DOI](https://doi.org/10.14284/620)): species identifications, fasta files, and PEMA parameter files, for the COI marker gene for the events between 2018 and 2020.

-[PEMA](https://github.com/hariszaf/pema) is the metabarcoding analysis pipeline we use to process the COI, 18S, and ITS raw sequences obtained from the ARMS-MBON samples.
-In this repository you will find the bioinformatics results associated with the EurOBIS DOI XXX (still to be created): species identifications from ARMS-MBON data from 2018-2020 for amplicon sequencing of the COI marker gene.
+[PEMA](https://github.com/hariszaf/pema) is the metabarcoding analysis pipeline we use to process the COI (and also 18S, and ITS) raw sequences obtained from the ARMS-MBON samples.

 The raw sequences are deposted in [ENA](https://www.ebi.ac.uk/ena/browser/home) and information regarding these can be found in [the data workspace repo](https://github.com/arms-mbon/data_workspace/tree/main/qualitycontrolled_data) and with the [SOPs](https://github.com/arms-mbon/documentation/tree/main/standard_operating_procedures).